 Are the ruins of Loropeni worth visiting?

 We enjoyed our day out in the surroundings of Gaoua.
 Our main reason to travel to Gaoua were the ruins of Loropeni and they are indeed quite impressive.
-However, it might not be quite worth the time and expense visiting the ruins alone when you are travelling all the way through Burkina Faso.
-We combined it with a visit to the fetish master, a traditional pottery and a traditional house.
+However, it might not be quite worth the time and expense visiting the ruins alone.
+From Gaoua we went on to Togo.
+We also combined the ruins of Loropeni with a visit to the fetish master, a traditional pottery and a traditional house.

 How to get to the ruins of Loropeni